See our new video:

 - Most households in Gaza receive piped water only for 6-8 hours each 3 to 5 days (OCHA).
 The people of Gaza had access to 78 liters per capita per day (2019 average) when the World Health Organization’s minimum recommended amount is 100.
 (OCHA)

 - 2019 saw an increase in electricity from an average of 6.6 to still only 12 hours per day.
+(OCHA).
+In 2021 rolling power cuts averaged 11 hours per day.
 (OCHA)

 - 94% of schools in Gaza operate on double shifts due to lack of classroom space.
 (BBC-UNRWA)